notspecia/HTML-CSS/README.md

 ## To fix

-1. read and do the exsercise of the new section 14 (boostrap-core)
+1. read and do the exsercise number 1 of the new section 14 (boostrap-core)
-3. read and do the exsercise of the new section 15 (boostrap-components)
+2. read and do the exsercise of the new section 15 (boostrap-components)